 If the power of friendship is so great, does that mean that the more friends we have the better we’ll feel?
 Not necessarily.
 Isolation has never been as widespread as it is today, despite the popularity of social media.
 This is called the social media paradox.

 Depression and anxiety are on the rise (especially among teenagers) and researchers have linked this to the increased use of social media, which often results in unrealistic comparisons with other people thinking their lives are better.
-This causes feelings of inadequacy, fear of rejection, and unhappiness.
+This causes feelings of inadequacy, fear of rejection and unhappiness (and may help to account for those lack-of-friends stats in millennials mentioned earlier).

 Friendships are powerful but must be nurtured © shutterstock/Flamino Images